Andrea055/HWRT/README.md

 - Statistic of SINR,RSRP,RSRQ
 - Band selection(work but only one band work)
 - Write SMS(not yet)
-- View the details of your BTS(only in some country, not yet)
+- View the details of your BTS(only in some country)

 ## Installation